trane-project/trane-project.github.io/src/concepts.md

 - Course: A set of lessons on a related topic which test and build up related skills.
 Courses can depend on other courses and lessons.

+Units are defined in plain text files that are read by Trane during startup.
+The format of these files is described in the section on [Writing Trane Courses](./writing_courses.md).

+## Library

 A Trane library is a set of courses stored under the same directory.
 Courses can be stored under any directory structure, but the content of each course follows a predetermined structure (See the section on [Writing Trane Courses](./writing_courses.md)).
 Trane stores its configuration under a directory called `.trane` in that directory.
 Users might want to have multiple separate libraries if they are learning separate skills (e.g., music and chess), and they want to keep their practice separate.

-Units are defined in JSON files called manifests, which are serialized versions of structs defined in the data module.
-The ID, name, description, dependencies, locations of any external files (e.g., the files storing the front and back of a flashcard), etc., are defined in those files.

 ### Blacklist